5 Cool Takeaways from the New Human Performance InstituteWednesday, May 01st 2019

 The Human Performance Institute is designed to help participants manage and increase energy levels physically, emotionally, mentally and spiritually so they can show up fully engaged and perform at their best.

 “We tap into how people are, what motivates them, what will have them be their best selves,” said Kibbey.

 Interested in attending a course and tapping into your optimal human potential?
-Click here learn how you get enrolled in the programming offered by Johnson & Johnson Human Performance Institute in Lake Nona.
+Click here learn how you can enroll in the programming offered by the Johnson & Johnson Human Performance Institute in Lake Nona.